 - contribution to the company’s success

 - personal satisfaction in the role.

 Based on our employee engagement theory, we believe that aligning employees’ values, goals and aspirations with those of the organization is the best method for achieving the sustainable employee engagement required for an organization to reach its goals.
 Full engagement represents an alignment of maximum job satisfaction (“I like my work and do it well”) with maximum job contribution (“I help achieve the goals of my organization”).
 The index we use to determine an employee’s level of engagement contains items that reflect the two axes of contribution and satisfaction.
-By plotting a given population against the two axes, we identify 5 distinct employee segments.
+By plotting a given population against the two axes on our engagement model diagram, we identify 5 distinct employee segments.

 & high satisfaction